BBC News at Ten: History

 On 26 May 2022, the BBC announced that the BBC News at Six and Ten, along with BBC Breakfast will be revamped in June 2022 to include a completely new studio and presentation, as part of a wider rebrand of the BBC in general.
 Local regional programmes will also be revamped over the coming months to tie in with the regional BBC channels broadcasting in HD by the beginning of 2023.

 On 13 June 2022, the BBC News at 10 broadcast their first edition from the new studio set, which is a much larger studio than before with different sized screens which can be interacted with by reporters and the presenter.
 A new semi-circle desk has also been introduced, as well as a spiral staircase in a nod to the previous studio which showed the spiral staircase in the newsroom.
 The BBC News at 6 broadcast their first edition from the new studio a day later.
 Since then, the BBC Weather forecasts follow both the 6 and 10 O'clock national bulletins, which is also followed by introductions to regional news programmes from England and national news programmes from Scotland, Wales and Northern Ireland.

-The same opening titles and theme music will still be used for the time being, but will be replaced in the near future due to cost constraints currently facing the BBC.
-The new studio set will also be able to be used for other News & Current Affairs programmes, and will eventually be the main studio for all news programmes when BBC World News merges into the new unified BBC News.
+Following the unification of BBC News for UK viewers and international viewers in April 2023, the programme continues to be simulcast only on the UK feed while international viewers get BBC World News America at the same time slot instead.
+The presentation after the merge remains identical except for the new titles with chameleon-style branding.

 Out-of-studio presenting

 As well as presenting from the main studio, the main presenters are called upon to present on location when major stories break.
 For example, Huw Edwards reported live from Washington for the 2008, 2012 and 2016 US presidential elections and has presented live from Basra at the withdrawal ceremony.
 He also regularly presented from Westminster, as well as from Edinburgh (at times when the referendum for Scottish independence was being developed).

 During the 2012 Summer Olympics, presenters also made use of BBC's makeshift studios overlooking the Olympic Park at Stratford.
 George Alagiah presented from L'Aquila in April 2009, Haiti in 2010, Egypt in 2011 and Tacloban in 2013.

+On 14 June 2017, the evening of the Grenfell Tower fire, Huw Edwards presented live from a distance outside of the tower block.
+The still-burning tower could be seen behind Huw as he was covering the story.

 On 10 October 2018, due to technical problems at the Broadcasting House, Huw Edwards presented at BBC Millbank Studios.

-In March 2022, Reeta Chakrabarti presented from Lviv (as well at the bulletins at One and Six) during the Russian invasion of Ukraine.
+In March 2022, Reeta Chakrabarti presented from Lviv (as well as the bulletins at One and Six) during the Russian invasion of Ukraine.